View Willie Gholston's Obituary on indystar.com and share memories

 Willie A. Gholston, Sr.

 He was a member of St. John A.M.E.
-Church and the Indiana Conference of A.M.E.
-Church 4th District Lay Organization; the Devon Neighborhood Association Co-President and a former Precinct Committeeman.
+Church; Indiana Conference of A.M.E.
+Church 4th District Lay Organization; Devon Neighborhood Association Co-President and a former Precinct Committeeman.
 He was a graduate of Shortridge High School and Lincoln Technical Institute.
-Mr. Gholston retired from the United States Navy as a Chief Petty Officer E7 and also retired as a Supervisor from Allison's/Rolls Royce.
+He retired from the United States Navy as a Chief Petty Officer E7 and as a Supervisor from Allison/Rolls Royce.

-Mr. Gholston was preceded in death by his parents, Aaron & Velma Gholston and brother, James Gholston, Sr.
+He was preceded in death by parents, Aaron & Velma Gholston; brother, James Gholston, Sr. and step brother, James Trabue.

-Those left to cherish his memory and celebrate his life, include, loving and devoted wife, Pearla M. Gholston; children: Rev. Dr. Willie A. Gholston, II (Myesha) of Grand Rapids, Michigan and Rev. Willacin "Precious" Gholston of Dallas, Texas; step brothers: George Trabue, Charles Trabue and James Trabue; grandson, Willie Aaron Gholston, III and a host of nieces, nephews, extended family, church family and friends.
+Left to cherish his memory include: wife, Pearla M. Gholston; children: Rev. Dr. Willie A. Gholston, II (Myesha) of Grand Rapids, Michigan and Rev. Willacin "Precious" Gholston of Dallas, Texas; sister in law, Patricia Gholston of Fishers, Indiana; brother in law, Barry Owens of Chester, South Carolina; step brothers: George Trabue, Charles Trabue; grandson, Willie Aaron Gholston, III and a host of nieces, nephews, extended family, church family and friends.